omarfawzi/RabbitMQ-Consumer-Generator-Bundle/README.md

 ```

 ## Description
-* This bundle generates consumers dynamically by code , converts them to their yaml representation and writes them over a path **from your own choice** under the main path : `config/packages/old_sound_rabbit_mq` ,
+* An extension bundle for `php-amqplib/rabbitmq-bundle` that generates consumers dynamically over code , converts them to their yaml representation and writes them over a path **from your own choice** under the main path : `config/packages/old_sound_rabbit_mq` ,
 if you don't have the main path you must create it .
 ## Usage
 * Implement the `Generator` **Interface** which returns an array of `ConsumerSkeleton` representing the body of the consumers you want to generate .